bs3vcenk/massh/README.md

-# Shodan-RPi
+# massh

-This script can be used to quickly test out a SSH key or a credential pair on several hosts.
+This Python script can be used to quickly test out a SSH key or a credential pair on several hosts.

 ## Requirements
-Shodan-RPi uses the following modules:
+massh uses the following modules:
 * `paramiko` - for SSHing into remote hosts
 * `shodan` - for accessing the Shodan API
 * `colorama` - for colored output